11 Lessons I have Learned after 5 Years of Blogging

 At the end of the day, I learned to find a healthy medium of posting a few times per week on two maybe three platforms and get traffic organically.
 At the end of the day, your tribe will find you.

 Speaking of organic, I have learned to do what makes you happy.
 One of the lessons learned after 5 years of blogging I’ve discovered is never allowing others or the status quo to dictate how you operate at the sacrifice of your own health, happiness, and well-being.
 I know this is easier said than done, but life is too short to do what makes you miserable.

-I have learned that writing and creating art make me happy.
+I have learned that writing and creating art makes me happy.
 And I have also learned that forcing myself to write content when I do not feel like it or when I am not inspired makes me miserable.

 My best content is written from the heart…often time on a whim.
 Are you the same way?